pilgreen/operakansas/content/education.md

 ---
 title: Opera Kansas in Education
+description: Opera Kansas works with the K-12 school system to create music educational programs that fit with in the core history and literature curriculum.
+OPERATION EDUCATION is an innovative approach that presents standard curriculum through operatic performance.
 ---

 **OPERATION EDUCATION** is an innovative approach that presents standard curriculum through operatic performance.
 For the 2017-18 school year, we will be offering four different programs each designed for differing age groups.